garvita2003/BookFlight-App/README.md

 # BookFlight-App
-This site represent the basic use of the form in React.js along with other features as well.
+This site represent the basic use of the form in React.js along with other features like popups, adding styles, adding icon to the tab, etc.

 # Technology/Language Used
 1) HTML